Cyronw/nitro-sniper/README.md

 ## Usage

-Once the bot is running and configured, you can use commands in your Discord server according to the provided command list.
+Once the bot is running and configured, you can use commands in your Discord server or Private Message according to the provided command list.

 ## Contributing